hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 in more detail.
 It is advisable to have read the :ref:`FCIQMC <fciqmc_tutorial>` and :ref:`CCMC <ccmc_tutorial>` tutorials before this one.
 More information and details on shoulder plots can be found in [Spencer15]_.

-The example used here is a CCSDT calculation on water in a cc-pVDZ basis [Dunning89]_.
+The example used here is a CCSDT Monte Carlo calculation on water in a cc-pVDZ basis [Dunning89]_.
 As for the :ref:`CCMC tutorial <ccmc_tutorial>`, the integrals were calculated with PSI4 (see :ref:`generating_integrals` for details).
 Input and output files are in ``documentation/manual/tutorials/calcs/shoulder/``.

 The first calculation was run using